-AIPCE was established in 1999 in London and has met each year since then – in Germany, Ireland, Malta, Sweden, Cyprus, Luxembourg, Bulgaria, Scotland, Germany again, Norway, the Netherlands, Russia and Belgium.
+AIPCE was established in 1999 in London and has met each year since then – in Germany, Ireland, Malta, Sweden, Cyprus, Luxembourg, Bulgaria, Scotland, Germany again, Norway, the Netherlands, Russia, Belgium and Israel.

-The most recent conference, held in October 2012, took place in Belgium.
+The most recent conference, held in October 2016, took place in Stockholm.
+You can see photographs from the conference here.

 - that the regulation of editorial content in the media should be independent of government;